bchao1/bchao1.github.io/_pages/about.md

 Google's SWE internship was cancelled due to the COVID-19 outbreak, and I was invited to participate in the [Google Software Product Sprint](https://buildyourfuture.withgoogle.com/programs/softwareproductsprint/) as a result.

-I worked on a image-processing application with editing and sharing features using Javascript, jQuery, HTML, CSS, and Flask.
+I worked on an image-processing web application with that supports many image processing algorithms and image sharing features using Javascript, jQuery, HTML, CSS, and Flask.

 ### WorldQuant